Dev-Exercise/DevFrontend/README.md

 # Project Title

 Helsinki City Bike.
-Helsinki Region Transport’s (HSL) city bicycle stations in the cities of Helsinki and Espoo.
+Helsinki Region Transport’s city bicycle stations in the cities of Helsinki and Espoo.

 ## Table of Contents